linnelab/datacamp_data_analysis_with_R/2_4_other_type_data_visualization_.md

-# Lesson 2 : Introduction to the Tidyverse
+# Lesson 2 : Introduction to the Tidyverse and dplyr

 ## 2-4.
 Other type data visualization
 * 🌟 create other type plot method almost **same as "2-2.
 Data Visualization - Scatter Plot"**, so use ggplot() method can refer to 2-2 chapter,